 As with everything else in TARSHI, this is a team effort!
-The editorial team works together to solicit original content, curate material from around the Web, translate articles, and collaborate extensively with contributors on refining their pieces.
-Meet the team:
+The editorial team works together to solicit original content, curate material from around the web, translate articles, and collaborate extensively with contributors on refining their pieces.

 Radhika Chandiramani, founded TARSHI in 1996 and is currently a consultant with us.
 She trained as a clinical psychologist at the National Institute of Mental Health and Neurosciences (NIMHANS).
 Her main areas of interest are sexuality and rights.
 She has co-edited Sexuality, Gender and Rights: Exploring Theory and Practice in South and Southeast Asia (Sage, 2005) and written Good Times for Everyone: Sexuality Questions, Feminist Answers (Women Unlimited, 2008).